• Home

 Vocations

-The Good news: Tabora, and other dioceses in Tanzania are currently blessed by an amazing abundance of good and holy young men who feel called to the priesthood.
-These young men represent great hope for the future of the Church not only in Tabora, but indeed for the Universal Church and for places like the United States, Canada and Europe.
+The good news: Tabora, and other dioceses in Tanzania, are currently blessed with an amazing abundance of good and holy young men who feel called to the priesthood.
+These young men represent great hope for the future of the Church, not only in Tabora but also for the Universal Church and places like the United States, Canada, and Europe.
+Their commitment is vital for ongoing church building projects and vocations support, especially for vulnerable populations in need of spiritual guidance.

-The Challenge: It is a very significant burden for the Archdiocese to meet the bill for the seminary tuition and upkeep.
-Even though the costs for training a priest in Tanzania are a fraction of what it would cost overseas.
-As the saying goes, it is a nice problem to have.
-But it is still a problem!
+The challenge: It is a significant burden for the Archdiocese to cover the costs of seminary tuition and upkeep.
+While training a priest in Tanzania is far less expensive than overseas, as the saying goes, it is a nice problem to have—but it remains a problem nonetheless!

-We particularly welcome those who can help us invest in the future by grants or sponsorship for seminarians.
+We particularly welcome those who can help us invest in the future through grants or sponsorship for seminarians, which will also support initiatives like the TAA BORA radio to reach wider audiences.

 Church Building

-Again, while parishes are consolidating in parts of the United States and Europe, we have the opposite challenge.
-We have way too few church buildings, and the ones we have are way too small to accommodate the growing Catholic population.
-A number of parishes and sub parishes are engaged in projects to build, expand or replace churches.
-In all cases, local Catholic Christians are providing the largest part of the cost themselves, frequently tithing a percentage of the annual harvest.
-Nevertheless, given the high costs of building materials like cement and metal roofing sheets, it may take many years for an urgently needed church building to be completely.
-The Archdiocese welcomes foundations, parishes, and individuals who may partner with a parish to help complete construction of a new Church.
+Again, while parishes are consolidating in parts of the United States and Europe, we face the opposite challenge.
+We have far too few church buildings, and the ones we do have are too small to accommodate the growing Catholic population.
+Numerous parishes and sub parishes are involved in church building projects to build, expand, or replace their churches.
+In these efforts, local Catholic Christians are contributing the largest share of the costs themselves, often tithing a percentage of the annual harvest.
+However, due to the high costs of building materials like cement and metal roofing sheets, it may take many years for an urgently needed church building to be completed.
+The Archdiocese welcomes foundations, parishes, and individuals who may partner with a parish to support the construction of a new church.
+This effort aligns with the Tabora Mission Appeal, which aims to provide vocations support for vulnerable populations.
 ‘The House of God I will build will be very great, for great is our God above all gods’ (2 Chronicles 2:5).

 TAA BORA- Catholic Radio

-A recent initiative of the Archdiocese of Tabora, and part of the new evangelization is the local TAA BORA radio station.
+A recent initiative of the Archdiocese of Tabora, part of the new evangelization efforts, is the local TAA BORA radio station.
 ‘TAA BORA’ is a clever and meaningful play on words.
-Breaking ‘Tabora’ into two words and adding an extra ‘a’, it now carries the extra meaning of ‘taa’ (light) and ‘bora’ (great or best).
-Isaiah 9:2 states ‘among the people who walked in darkness, a great light has shown.
-And of course Jesus tells us in John 8:12 ‘I am the light of the world’.
-TAA BORA thus exists to bring the great light of the gospel to the people of Tabora.
+By breaking ‘Tabora’ into two parts and adding an extra ‘a’, it conveys the dual meanings of ‘taa’ (light) and ‘bora’ (great or best).
+Isaiah 9:2 states, ‘among the people who walked in darkness, a great light has shone.’
+Jesus also tells us in John 8:12, ‘I am the light of the world.’
+Thus, TAA BORA exists to illuminate the great light of the gospel for the people of Tabora, supporting local church building projects and the Tabora Mission Appeal.

-The current number of priests and, the level of education among catechists make it very challenging to reach all people, and especially those in remote and rural areas.
-Radio obviously has a wonderful ‘multiplier effect’.
-One well-prepared program, such as a reflection on the Sunday Mass readings, can literally reach thousands of Christians as they work in the fields or go about their daily activities.
-Most people can access radio even on the simplest telephone handsets.
-It is many times more efficient than sending out a person to physically travel to a place and maybe only reach 20-30 people in one settlement.
+The current number of priests and the educational levels among catechists present challenges in reaching all populations, particularly those in remote and rural areas.
+Radio has a remarkable ‘multiplier effect’; a well-prepared program, such as a reflection on the Sunday Mass readings, can reach thousands of Christians as they work in the fields or engage in daily activities.
+Most individuals can access radio even on the simplest telephone handsets.
+This method proves to be significantly more efficient than sending someone physically to a location, where they might only reach 20-30 people in one settlement.

-Operating TAA BORA radio does present challenges including the preparation of quality content, and most pressingly, the sheer cost of electricity to operate the radio towers and broadcast over the whole large listening area.
-Again we seek and welcome support and partnership to allow TAA Bora to continue to send its signal, and its light, around the Archdiocese.
+Operating TAA BORA radio does present challenges, including the need for quality content preparation and, most critically, the high electricity costs to maintain the radio towers and broadcast over the expansive listening area.
+We continue to seek and welcome support and partnership to enable TAA BORA to keep sending its signal and light around the Archdiocese, particularly for vocations support and outreach to vulnerable populations.

 Vulnerable Persons

-The Catholic Church values the dignity of all human life, being in the image and likeness of God.
-Of particular concern are individuals and groups who are especially vulnerable and neglected in our society.
+The Catholic Church values the dignity of all human life, created in the image and likeness of God.
+This commitment is reflected in various initiatives, including church building projects aimed at serving vulnerable populations.
+Of particular concern are individuals and groups who are especially vulnerable and neglected in our society, which is why the Tabora Mission Appeal and TAA BORA radio play crucial roles in raising awareness and support for vocations support.

 Special Education

-As mentioned above, beginning with the Missionaries of Africa, the Archdiocese of Tabora has had a special interest, and has acquired experience in working with special need students, and especially the hearing impaired.
-The Tabora Deaf-Mute Institute, founded in 1963, was Tanzania’s first school for hearing impaired of school age.
-The school continues to be operated by the Archdiocese with cooperation from parents and families, as well as the Government of Tanzania.
+As mentioned above, beginning with the Missionaries of Africa, the Archdiocese of Tabora has had a special interest and has acquired experience in working with special need students, particularly the hearing impaired.
+The Tabora Deaf-Mute Institute, founded in 1963, was Tanzania’s first school for hearing impaired students of school age.
+This important institution continues to operate under the Archdiocese, with the support of parents, families, and the Government of Tanzania, as part of our broader church building projects aimed at uplifting vulnerable populations.

-In February 2023, we initiated our most recent initiative, the Archbishop Ruzoka Secondary School at Igange, Tabora.
-This boarding and day school for both girls and boys will mainstream graduates of our primary school for the hearing impaired, with hearing students.
-This approach, which incorporates current international best practice, will empower hearing impaired students to live more normal and productive lives in society.
-It similarly exposes hearing students to what should be a normal part of life- living and working with those who have differences or special challenges.
+In February 2023, we launched our latest initiative, the Archbishop Ruzoka Secondary School at Igange, Tabora.
+This boarding and day school for both girls and boys will integrate graduates from our primary school for the hearing impaired with hearing students.
+This inclusive approach aligns with current international best practices and is fully supported by the Tabora Mission Appeal, empowering hearing impaired students to lead more normal and productive lives in society.
+Moreover, it provides hearing students with essential exposure to living and working alongside those who face special challenges, reinforcing the value of vocations support within our community.

 Persons with Albinism

-African traditions and cultural practices offer many wonderful virtues and practices consistent with the gospel, including respect for the extended family and the elderly.
-However there are other traditional beliefs that are very damaging and unethical and need to be changed.
-One glaring example is a very unfortunate belief among some peoples in western Tanzania that the body parts of persons with albinism may have some potency in magical potions to seek wealth or other benefits.
-Tragically, both adults and children with albinism, especially in some remote areas have occasionally been targeted and killed by those desperate to participate in such arcane practices.
+African traditions and cultural practices offer many wonderful virtues consistent with the gospel, such as respect for the extended family and the elderly.
+However, some traditional beliefs can be damaging and unethical, requiring change.
+A glaring example is the unfortunate belief among certain peoples in western Tanzania that body parts of individuals with albinism possess potency in magical potions for wealth or other benefits.
+Tragically, both adults and children with albinism, particularly in remote areas, have been targeted and killed by those desperate to participate in such arcane practices.

-In response to this horrendous threat, the Archdiocese of Tabora, working with the Sisters of Providence for Abandoned Children operates a small home and boarding school in Tabora town to protect children from around the Archdiocese born with albinism, and who may not be safe if they remain with their families.
-As with the hearing-impaired secondary students above, the children with albinism study in a mainstreamed context with other children so that friendships are formed, and the potential barriers caused by differences in pigmentation are overcome.
+In response to this horrendous threat, the Archdiocese of Tabora, in collaboration with the Sisters of Providence for Abandoned Children, operates a small home and boarding school in Tabora town.
+This initiative aims to protect vulnerable populations, specifically children born with albinism, who may not be safe if they remain with their families.
+Through the Tabora Mission Appeal and church building projects, the Archdiocese also supports vocations, ensuring these children study alongside their peers in a mainstreamed context.
+This approach fosters friendships and helps overcome potential barriers caused by differences in pigmentation, similar to support for hearing-impaired secondary students.
+Additionally, the TAA BORA radio serves as a platform to raise awareness about these important issues.

 The Destitute Elderly, Orphaned and Abandoned Children